DEBASMITA2702/GPU-Assignment-3---Most-Cost_Effective-Route/README.md

 ## Problem Statement
 We are given a simulation where multiple people must evacuate through limited exits.
-The goal is to implement the evacuation logic efficiently using **parallel CUDA kernels**, while ensuring correctness and synchronization.
+The goal is to implement the evacuation logic efficiently using parallel CUDA kernels, while ensuring correctness and synchronization.

 ---